toderesa97/File-comparator/README.md

   1. 1131
   2. 33113

-If more than one variation is executed program will split them and show it in the terminal properly sorted.
-Try it! :-)
+If more than one variation is executed program will split and show them in the terminal properly sorted using the tag pad (#) followed by an autoincrement_id (which starts in 1), then the statement to be executed and finally the result.

 That's all.